kbieser/wrangling-genomics/_episodes/10-fly-alignment.md

 ~~~
 {: .output}

 Let's compress the files to make them take up less space and our conversions go a little faster by zipping the .sam files.
 Again, this step is likely to take a few hours.
 I let mine run overnight.
+Let's try using `pigz` instead of `gzip`.
+Both are used to zip files, but `pigz` should do this more quickly as it is a multi-threaded version.
+The `v` flag will tell it to be verbose while it's running the program.

 ~~~
 $ cd ~/data/FlyCURE/results/bwa_out
-$ gzip *.sam \
+$ pigz -v *.sam
-> wait \
-> echo SAM DONE
 ~~~
 {: .bash}